 2. Get outdoors

 During the school year, kids may walk or ride their bikes to school, or play outside at recess or in gym class – being outdoors is built into their daily routine.
 Although routines change in the summer, it is still important for children to get outside.
 In order to encourage more time outdoors, create space in your yard for your children to play.
 For younger children, invest in some supplies such as sidewalk chalk, bubbles, assorted balls, or other outdoor toys.
-Create a mini golf course, or give each child a plant to take care of for the summer.
+Create a mini-golf course, or give each child a plant to take care of for the summer.
 For older children, you may want to assign outdoor chores, or perhaps there is a space where they can relax and set up a chair and their outdoor speaker.
 There are endless possibilities for time outdoors in the summer months – find the ones that work for your children and go for it.

-Taking the time to plan for the summer with your children will ensure they get the down time they crave, while also setting them up for success in the fall.
+Taking the time to plan for the summer with your children will ensure they get the downtime they crave, while also setting them up for success in the fall.

 3. Help your kids stay active

 As part of their daily routine at school, most kids have assigned time for physical activity.
 Encourage your children to engage daily in some form of movement or activity.
-Riding bikes, scooters, roller blading, hiking, swimming, playing almost any sport – there is something for everyone.
+Riding bikes, scooters, rollerblading, hiking, swimming, playing almost any sport – there is something for everyone.
 Write out various activities your kids enjoy on slips of paper and toss in a few new ones they may not have tried yet.
 Put the slips of paper in a jar and invite them to pull one out each day, while also encouraging them to try that activity for at least half an hour.
 This is a good way to expose them to new ways of moving their bodies.

 4. Don’t abandon all learning

 Though kids may relish their time without homework, the transition back to school can be easier if they haven’t abandoned all educational activities for the summer months.
 To make going back to school a little easier, get creative and find ways to sneak in learning.
 Create summer reading lists (many public libraries have reading programs for kids to participate in), or encourage your child to write about their days and weeks.
 If they enjoy gardening, have them measure the height of the plants they are caring for and track the results.
-If you are going on vacation, invite your child to do some of the research about the area you are travelling to and present it to the family.
+If you are going on vacation, invite your child to do some of the research about the area you are traveling to and present it to the family.
 Although some kids will actually be in summer school, you will have to create your own (fun) version of school for the rest.

 5. Maintain some structure and routine